UzairProg/UzairProg/README.md

 🥈 **2nd Prize** – WINGS 2025, Chhatrapati Sambhajinagar
 🥉 **3rd Prize** – Ideathon 2.0, Mumbai
 🥉 **2nd Runner-Up** – Hack The Gap, Chhatrapati Sambhajinagar
-🥉 consellation Prize -MUJHackX , Manipal University, Jaipur , Rajasthan 🥉 *Best Innovation and Approach Award -Hackstrom , JEC , Jaipur , Rajasthan
+🥉 Consolation Prize – MUJHackX, Manipal University, Jaipur, Rajasthan
+🥉 Best Innovation and Approach Award – Hackstrom, JEC, Jaipur, Rajasthan

 🏁 *Each hackathon was a new challenge — from ideation to execution — pushing limits and turning ideas into reality.* 🚀